Masters vs PhD Degree – Which Is Right for You?

 A Master’s degree is a second-cycle academic degree and the first level of graduate study, which means it is after a Bachelor’s degree and before a PhD.

-The Master’s degree can allow specialization or concentration within a field so that you can focus your studies in-depth on a particular aspect of a subject.
+The Master’s degree may allow a concentration within a field so that you may focus your studies in-depth on a particular aspect of a subject.
 Pursuing a Master’s works especially well if you’ve been working in a particular career for some time and hope to qualify for a leadership position within your field.

-A Master’s degree can also be an excellent method of changing careers.
-If you’ve been in the workforce and found that your career or undergraduate education are not leading you in the direction you’d like, a Master’s degree can allow you to start in a different direction by gaining new knowledge and skills.
+A Master’s degree may also be an excellent method of changing careers.
+If you’ve been in the workforce and found that your career or undergraduate education are not leading you in the direction you’d like, a Master’s degree may allow you to start in a different direction by gaining new knowledge and skills.

 Benefits of Earning a Master’s Degree